Baton Rouge Nursing Home Abuse Lawyers

-Miller, Hampton, & Hilgendorf is a nursing abuse law firm in Baton Rouge, Louisiana that works with individuals and families whose loved ones have been impacted by nursing home abuse.
+Miller, Hampton, & Hilgendorf and its Baton Rouge nursing abuse lawyers work with individuals and families whose loved ones have been impacted by nursing home abuse.
 Nursing home abuse can lead to physical or emotional injury.
 Other types of nursing home abuse include sexual assault, sexual abuse, or financial exploitation of residents.
 Residents of nursing homes have a right to receive quality standard of care from adequately staffed nursing homes.
 Nursing home providers have a responsibility to vet caretakers, to provide proper background checks of caretakers, and to monitor staff for abusive behaviors.

 It can feel like an immense betrayal to learn that your loved one has been abused in a nursing home.
 Miller, Hampton, & Hilgendorf is a nursing home abuse law firm in Baton Rouge, Louisiana that works with victims and families, helping them to seek compensation for their losses when their loved ones have suffered nursing home abuse or neglect.
 Contact our law firm today to learn more about your options and rights under the law.